rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 ![Alt Text](https://static.independent.co.uk/s3fs-public/indy100/bkxvOI93HVe/29187-m4oqnr.gif?fbclid=IwAR0xOW_sArtmn0tUdZwoHXDEbHFDvbYRQwNg9fRICKOIY8-5zlLz-8vcPg0)

 This gif conveys a ton of information.
-"How much more space is availble on the road if everyone were to use the public transport?" is one estimate question which I posed to the class.
+"How much more space is availble on the road if everyone were to use the public transport?" is one estimate question (we taught them Fermi estimates!) which I posed to the class.

 ## Week 5: Our government